How to ACTUALLY Rest on Vacation

 Consistent with our fear of dropping the ball, is our worry that if we don’t keep an eye on our email/Slack/Teams/Text messages, the balls WILL drop.
 A Vacation Shield solves this.

-This person needs to fully cover for you while you're gone, including responding to any messages that might come your way (and you in turn can return the favor when they head out of town).
+A Vacation Shield is a person that can fully cover for you while you're gone, including responding to any messages that might come your way (and you in turn can return the favor when they head out of town).
 Notify your teammates and stakeholders that this person is covering for you, put it in an email auto-responder, add it to your voicemail, put in your Slack/Teams away message.
+Your Vacation Shield can then decide on any request if it's a true emergency and reach out to you.
 You don’t want anyone trying to reach out to you directly, only through your Vacation Shield.

 You can then confidently avoid your email/Slack/Teams/Text messages, knowing that if it’s truly urgent, your Vacation Shield will call you, otherwise you are free to be on vacation.